fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 Today, you do not need to do a full report, but simply:
 - answer the questions indicated with the sentence "add this answer to your notebook :notebook:"
-- comment about any problem, issue you encountered.
+- comment about any problem or issue you encountered.
 Also share your achievements!